diegogomezgonza/diegogomezgonza/README.md

 # Welcome to my profile

-* 🎓   Full-Stack developer AI
+* 🎓   Full-Stack developer AI | AI Engineer
 * 💾   JavaScript, Angular, React, Python and APIs are the technologies that I love the most.
 * 💻   I also work using the Azure DevOps environment, developing code using Azure Functions and Azure Logic Apps.
 * 🎨   I've been using Photoshop Cs6 and VEGAS Pro for more than 5 years.
 I also used Adobe XD and Figma.